raj23manj/react-basics/README.md

        * and then updates child components
        * getSnapshotBeforeUpdate(prevProps, prevState) => used for like restore scrolling position
        * componentDidUpdate() => after dom updated
+         * updating a state from this hook causes a infinite loop
+         * cause setState() causes a trigger to this hook again, we need to handle it

       * componentDidCatch()
       * componentWillUnmount() => not used